 I have been driving pretty much every weekend and averaging $50 an hour on the Uber app.
-How do I do that with pitiful base rates in Los Angeles (60 cents a mile/ 21 cents a minute)?
+How do I do that with pitiful base rates in Los Angeles?
+I only drive when and where there is demand!

 Uber has been the go-to app for me as a driver and a passenger lately.
 They are constantly offering tools to aid in driver flexibility.
-Mostly these are cosmetic changes that are meaningless to a driver’s bottom line, but the new Area Preferences tool, especially for part-timers, may be what drivers have been asking about for years.
+The cosmetic changes are meaningless to a driver’s bottom line, but the new Area Preferences filter, especially for part-timers, may be what drivers have been asking about for years.

 I have written about how I deploy Uber’s Destination Filter (DF) effectively many times in the past.
 I can squeeze the algorithm to feed me what type of rides I want, especially if I want to stay in the Hot Zone.

-Area Preferences is in addition to the DF.
+Area Preferences is in addition to the Uber Destination Filter.
 I will explain it in detail below with its possible pros and cons for drivers.

 In short, this may be a wonderful addition to my existing 2 destination filters, especially if I want to stay within an area for a certain period of time.

 Now you can stay in an area of your choice for two hours a day with Uber Area Preferences.

 Turn on the Area Preferences on your app, if it is available in your city, then check the areas you want to stay in.
 Uber says that the algorithm will only send you requests that start and finish in the zones you select in your driver app.

 How to Set Area Preferences in Your Driver App

 On the front page of your driver app, in the lower-left corner, next to “You’re Offline” button, there is a tab that will take you to the Driver Preferences screen as seen below.